kitttn/temptest/Quick-Start-Guide.md

 insmod gb-phy.ko
 insmod gb-es1.ko
 ```
+Upon loading gb-phy.ko, you should see a number of greybus messages about registering protocols.
+Upon loading gb-es1.ko, you should see a message from usbcore about registering a new interface.

 ####Connect the Jetson to the BDB via USB cable

+At this point, you should have 3 serial terminal sessions open:
+* BDB bridge APB1 debug output
+* BDB bridge APB2 debug output
+* Jetson console

+The APB1 and APB2 windows should show the "nsh>" nutshell prompt, and the Jetson console should show "shell@jetson:/ #"

+Position and resize these windows so you can monitor the debug output from all of them at once.

 Connect the Jetson USB2 host port to the BDB at CON28 "USB1 to APB1 HSIC" which is in the upper left corner of the BDB.
 The Jetson USB host port is circled in green in [this picture](http://releases-ara-mdk.linaro.org/static/wiki-images/Ports.jpg).